taku25/UEP.nvim/README.md

       * Offers specialized commands for targeted searches within a single module (`:UEP module_files`) or across all `Programs` directories (`:UEP program_files`).
       * Allows filtering files by scope (**Game**, **Engine**).
       * Supports including module dependencies in the search (**--no-deps** or **--all-deps**).
+      * Instantly search for all classes or structs within the specified scope (:UEP classes, :UEP structs)."
   * **Intelligent Code Navigation**:
       * The `:UEP find_derived` command instantly finds all child classes that inherit from a specified base class.
       * The `:UEP find_parents` command displays the entire inheritance chain from a specified class up to `UObject`.